Dog Walking Training Collars

 READ

-Service Dog Training Checklist
+Free Service Dog Training Programs

 Bark Collars: Bark collars come in two forms — static and citronella spray — and they work by sensing excessive barking and delivering a corrected stimulus, either electric shocks or a spray of citronella (mild odorizing fluid) depending on the collar type.
 This corrective action helps to train your pup not to bark excessively while outside or during walks.